Monocrystalline vs. Polycrystalline Solar Panels

 In general, most residential panels are monocrystalline, and most commercial or grid-level installations are polycrystalline.”

-“In general, most residential panels are monocrystalline, and most commercial or grid-level installations are polycrystalline,” according to John Striebel, the CEO of Apollo Energy, a solar installer based in Denver.
+“In general, most residential panels are monocrystalline, and most commercial or grid-level installations are polycrystalline,” said John Striebel, former CEO of Apollo Energy, a solar installer based in Denver.

 Solar can be helpful in a wide variety of applications, and choosing between monocrystalline and polycrystalline panels may not be the last step for every installation.
-New technologies like solar shingles and other building-integrated photovoltaics (like solar windows and skylights) are bringing mono and poly solar cells into many interesting forms.
+New technologies like solar shingles and other building-integrated photovoltaics, like solar windows and skylights, are bringing monocrystalline and polycrystalline solar cells into many interesting forms.

-As an alternative to traditional, bulky rigid panels, there are also several thin-film and flexible solar collectors you can choose from today.
+As an alternative to traditional, bulky and rigid panels, there are also thin-film and flexible solar options.
 While rigid panels are strongly recommended for residential use, those looking for a mobile solar solution in an RV, camper van or boat can consider flexible solar panels with both polycrystalline and monocrystalline capabilities.

 Bottom line

-At the end of the day, finding the perfect panels usually begins by working with a top-tier solar energy company.
-While most installers tend to source their own equipment, deciding between monocrystalline and polycrystalline solar panels isn’t always up to you as a home or business owner; rather, it’s in the hands of local solar experts.
+While most installers tend to source their own equipment, deciding between monocrystalline and polycrystalline solar panels isn’t always up to you as a home or business owner.
+Instead, it’s in the hands of local solar experts.
+Ultimately, finding the perfect panels usually begins by working with a top solar energy company.

 Article sources